 Use the GET App to take and submit your Student ID "Selfie" photo in advance of Orientation beginning.

 DUE: August 5, 2023

 Request Your Parking Permit

 Parking is free at Pepperdine's Malibu Campus!
-But you are still required to register your vehicle and get a parking permit.
+But you are still required to register your vehicle and get a parking permit whether you are a Drescher resident or are a commuter student.
 Do so before Orientation so you can park on-campus starting on day one!